-Life As a Government Property Inspector or Investigator
+What You Need to Know About Government Property Inspector or Investigator

-Occupation Description Investigate or inspect government property to ensure compliance with contract agreements and government regulations.
+Position Description Investigate or inspect government property to ensure compliance with contract agreements and government regulations.

 Life As a Government Property Inspector or Investigator: What Do They Do?